Working with risks

 Ensure the Impact and Likelihood fields are filled in and saved before clicking Score.

-Result The risk score is finalized and the workflow status changes to Monitoring.
+The risk score is finalized and the workflow status changes to Monitoring.

-7. Optional.
-You can begin the assessment again by clicking Reassess.
+7. (Optional) You can begin the assessment again by clicking Reassess.

 Deleting a risk

-The detailed risk page opens.
+The detailed risk page is displayed.

-Result The risk is deleted.
+The risk is deleted.

 What's next?